hriggs/dwa-project4/readme.md

 * All pages with forms use server-side validation (and HTML validation when possible too)
 * JavaScript used for logic puzzles, but PHP used for everything else (all in Laravel)
 * All backgrounds, textures, puzzle piece images, and puzzle images created and/or editted using GIMP image editting software
+* All pages (except for River Crossing and Endangered Miners Puzzle pages-- they require fixed widths) are responsive

 ## Outside Code
 ### Packages